mdxe/days_since/README.md

 ## Days Since Date - Online Calculator App

 Minimal website that shows how many days have passed since a selected date.
 It is a static website so the host/server reads saved date from URL parameter.
 To save a new date, simply create a new local bookmark along with name and/or tags (description and tags are client-side only).
+The goal for this little project wast to be able to host it on Github Pages (barebone/baremetal/no framework website).
+It works as-is, but I somewhat failed as it still requires JavaScript for the form submission.

 ## Usage